-Objectives of the League of Friends
+Objectives of the League of Friend

 A 'Registered Charity', the primary objective of the League of Friends is to raise funds in order to provide additional facilities and services in Bridgwater hospital in addition to those provided by the NHS Trust.
 These facilities may include both equipment and amenities for patients and staff.